Mango

 FAQ

-What strain is Mango?
+What kind of strain is Mango?

 How strong is Mango?